Charles Bonaventure de Longueval, 2nd Count of Bucquoy: Commander of the Imperial Army

 He travelled to Bohemia to represent Archduke Albert at the Diet of Budweis in January 1614.
-Shortly after his election, Emperor Matthias invited Bucquoy to take charge the Imperial Army and he accepted the post in August 1614.
+Shortly after his election, Emperor Matthias invited Bucquoy to take charge of the Imperial Army and he accepted the post in August 1614.
 He happened to be on leave in the Habsburg Netherlands when on 23 May 1618 the Second Defenestration of Prague triggered the Bohemian Revolt.
 Bucquoy returned to Vienna in August and took command of the imperial forces raised to put down the revolt.
 Short of soldiers, supplies and money, his first campaign came close to disaster more than once.
 Defeated by Count Jindřich Matyáš Thurn on 9 November in the Battle of Lomnice, he was unable to save the besieged town of Pilsen.
 While his army encamped in its winter quarters around Budweis, Thurn's surprise march on Vienna was only halted by the severity of winter.
 After receiving reinforcements provided by Archduke Albert, Bucquoy's campaign of 1619 did much to reverse the fortunes of the war.
 On 10 June he defeated Ernst von Mansfeld in the Battle of Sablat, thereby forcing the Bohemians to abandon their siege of Budweis.

 He also commanded the imperial forces during the Battle of White Mountain on 8 November 1620.
 As a result of his successes, Emperor Ferdinand II gave him estates at Nové Hrady, Rožmberk and Libějovice.
 These estates remained in the family until 1945.

-Bucquoy was killed during the siege of Érsekújvár (German: Neuhäusel, today Nové Zámky, Slovakia) on 10 July 1621.
+Bucquoy was killed during the siege of Neuhäusel Fortress (Hungary: Érsekújvár, Latin: Novum Castrum, today Nové Zámky, Slovakia) on 10 July 1621.
 One of his commanders, Torquato Conti, attempted to retrieve his body from the battlefield but was captured.
 Conti was later released and replaced Bucquoy as a commander of Imperial forces.

 His funeral, with full honours, took place in the Franciscan Church, Vienna, on 31 July 1621.